Lorena-LL/Miners-Safety-Helmet-Arduino/README.md

 ### Temperature Monitoring
 - The DHT11 sensor monitors temperature.
   - If the temperature is above **25°C** or below **-5°C**, the yellow LED blinks, and the buzzer emits a unique warning sound.
+  - If the temperature is above **25°C**, the fan is automatically activated via the L293D motor driver to cool the miner.
+The fan switches off when the temperature drops below this threshold.

 ### Hazard Priority
 - In the event of both gas and temperature hazards, the gas hazard takes priority due to the higher risk of explosion.